Download, import, and tidy statistical tables from the RBA

 Certain corporate networks restrict your ability to download files in an R

 session.
-On some of these networks, the "wininet"
+On some of these networks, the "wininet" method must be used when

 downloading files.
 Users can specify the method that will be used to

-download files by setting the "R_READRBA_DL_METHOD"
+download files by setting the "R_READRBA_DL_METHOD" environment variable.

 For example, the following code sets the environment variable for your